 - Low-noise mode (for sleeping especially)

-What kind of air purifier do I need?
-Summarizing the basics to know and good models worth buying
+In summary – What kind of air purifier do I need?
+The basics to know

 - For the average person without pets, a quality HEPA-type purifier should do well

 - For dust or pet owners, I recommend a purifiers with a pre-filter.
 For pet odors, pick one with an active carbon filter too.

 - Smokers need a more capable model with an active carbon filter

 - Models with a germ-killing feature give an added benefit: reduced sickness-causing microbes

 Generally speaking the best use of your money is a quality HEPA filter-based purifier.